sbuss/gocon-tokyo/talk-notes.md

 # slide 24

-check out this URLs to learn how to migrate.
+check out these URLs to learn how to migrate.
 Or, you know, just look on stack overflow.

 # slide 25